 The purpose of Camp Forget-Me-Not is to provide caring support in a safe place where children and teens can share their experiences as they move through their healing process.

-Is it all “Therapy Work” or is there fun involved too?
+Is the camp all “therapy work” or is there fun involved, too?

-We allow more time overall at our camps for fun than we do for our more serious grief interventions.
+We allow more time at our camp for fun than we do for our more serious grief interventions.
 We provide free time and structured recreational activities in which the campers can form a supportive bond with each other.
-It’s a balance that the campers enjoy and that works very well.
+It’s a balance the campers enjoy and that works very well.

 What benefit is the camp to parents and family members?

 In any family system, if one benefits, all benefit.
 Let’s face it, parenting today is already challenging.
-When a loss occurs, in addition to their own issues of loss, parents are now confronted with the challenge of effectively parenting their grieving children.
-Many parents aren’t prepared for this and haven’t gained the knowledge to confidently deal with this significant issue.
-It’s comforting to know that their children are in the care of grief specialists which helps relieve them of some of the pressure.
-If a child/teen is better able to deal with their loss so will the parent and family members.
+When a loss occurs, in addition to their own grief, parents are confronted with the challenge of effectively parenting their grieving children.
+Many parents aren’t prepared for this situation and haven’t gained the knowledge to confidently deal with this significant issue.
+It’s comforting to know their children are in the care of grief specialists, relieving them of some of the pressure and stress.
+If a child/teen is better able to deal with their loss, so will their parents and other family members.
 During camp, we also provide education for parents or guardians about child/teen grief to better equip them to face the challenges ahead.

 How do campers feel about being at the camp?

-By the end of the second day campers feel a sense of pride to be part of an experience larger than themselves.
-They realize that there are others who share a similar story and have bonded with them.
-They proudly wear their Camp Forget-Me-Not T-shirts knowing they have honored the person they have loved and lost.
-It’s quite amazing and indeed a privilege to be witness to that.
+Often, children may be reluctant or afraid at first about attending the camp.
+By the end of the second day, campers feel a sense of pride to be part of an experience larger than themselves.
+They realize there are others who share a similar story and have bonded with them.
+They proudly wear their Camp Forget-Me-Not t-shirts knowing they have honored the person they loved and lost.
+We have received many comments from campers who wished the camp would go on longer.

 Is there a cost for the camp?